subsquid/substrate-tracing-proposal/README.md

 In Substrate, the notion of a transaction is represented by `call` and the state is stored in a special data structure called `storage`.
-It is impossible, however, to trace the state changes back to the calls and even to obtain the history of the call stack.
+It is impossible, however, to trace the state changes back to the calls and even to obtain the call stack.

 Data indexers ought to rely on a special logging like mechanism provided by `events`, however this is fundamentally error-prone and unreliable.